LinuxShortcuts

-Linux distributions come with pre-configured Linux Mint Shortcuts.
-Linux Mint Shortcuts make your work much easier.
-The most used shortcut by me in Linux is to shut down the system.
-Ctrl + Alt + Delete are the most used Linux Mint Shortcuts for me.
+Linux distributions come with pre-configured Linux Mint shortcuts.
+These shortcuts make your work much easier.
+The most commonly used shortcut in Linux is to shut down the system.
+For me, Ctrl + Alt + Delete is one of the most frequently used Linux Mint shortcuts.

 General Linux Mint Shortcuts